larjen/WPRestApiExtensions/README.md

 # WPRestApiExtensions

-Extends the WP-REST API to get additional fiels from responses.
+Extends the WP-REST API to get additional fields from responses.

+## Installation

+1. Download to your Wordpress plugin folder and unzip.
+2. Activate plugin.